open-telemetry/oteps/text/0000-separate-context-propagation.md

 First and foremost, the intended uses for Baggage and Correlations are completely different.
 Secondly, the propagation requirements diverge significantly.

-Correlations values are solely to be used as labels for metrics and traces.
-By making Correlation Context data write-only, how and when it is transmitted remains undefined.
+Correlation values are solely to be used as labels for metrics and traces.
+By making Correlation data write-only, how and when it is transmitted remains undefined.
 This leaves the door open to optimizations, such as propagating some data out-of-band, and situations where sampling decisions may cease the need to propagate correlation context any further.

 Baggage values, on the other hand, are explicitly added in order to be accessed by downstream by other application code.
 Therefore, Baggage Context must be readable, and reliably propagated in-band in order to accomplish this goal.